 Which roulette strategies really work, which eventually lose, and WHY?
-Here are the facts every player should know.
+Here are the roulette tips and facts every player should know.

 A roulette strategy is any method that aims to win at roulette.
 In most cases it’s a set of mechanical rules that tell the player when and where to bet.
 There are more strategies to win roulette than any other casino game, but the vast majority of players consistently lose.
 This is partly because most roulette tips pages focus on casino promotion, rather than accurate tips.